eove/flow-analyzer-com/README.md

 ### Example: TalkToAnalyzer

-For those who want a ready to use CLI tool to talk to analyzer device, please check: https://github.com/eove/talk-to-analyzer
+For those who want a ready to use CLI tool to talk to analyzer devices, please check: https://github.com/eove/talk-to-analyzer